preetsanjam/Web_Development/JavaScript/advanced-js/notes.md

     - **Form events**: These events are associated with user interactions with HTML forms and form elements.
 Examples: `submit`, `change`, `focus`, `blur`, `input`, `select` and `reset`.

         `submit` is fired on the `form` element.
 When we click on the 'Submit' button, the submit event is fired on the `form` element.
+- When does the `load` event fire on `window` object?
+Once DOM nodes are created, and all assets (scripts, stylesheets, font files, images etc.) are fetched (and executed if necessary).

+    Explanation:
+The load event on the window object fires when the entire page is fully loaded, which includes:

+DOM content

+External scripts and stylesheets

+Images, videos, fonts

+Other linked resources

+This is after everything has been downloaded and processed.